Thursday, September 4, 2025

 Mark D. Stucky

 Mark D. Stucky has degrees in religious studies and communications.
-After being a pastor, he became a technical and freelance writer for three decades.
-During his day job, he documented diverse technology products.
-In free time, he’s written articles, stories, and poems on many (usually spiritual) topics.
+After serving as a pastor, he worked as a technical and freelance writer for three decades.
+During his day job, he documented a diverse range of technology products.
+In his free time, he has written articles, stories, and poems on various (often spiritual) topics.
 For more writings, see cinemaspirit.info.

 Maria Giura